mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 is not compatible with Compact or Very Compact.

 High Quality: A High Quality weapon is often finely decorated as well as being very well made.
-High Qual- ity starts at a 50% increase in the receiver cost, but there is no upper limit on how much the final design can cost.
+High Qual-ity starts at a 50% increase in the receiver cost, but there is no upper limit on how much the final design can cost.
 A High Quality 'working' weapon such as a sniper rifle may look very ordinary, but grants DM+1 on attack at ranges beyond 100m when using a scope or similar sighting aid.

-Increased Rate of Fire: Only weapons built on a burst- capable or fully-automatic receiver can have their Auto score increased.
+Increased Rate of Fire: Only weapons built on a burst-capable or fully-automatic receiver can have their Auto score increased.
 A burst-capable weapon with this modification is still not capable of full-auto fire but can take advantage of increased damage from an improved Auto score.
 Burst-capable weapons start with Auto 2;
 full-auto weapons start with Auto 3.
-In addition to get- ting through a lot of ammunition, the weapon's cost and weight increases with each point of Auto added.
+In addition to get-ting through a lot of ammunition, the weapon's cost and weight increases with each point of Auto added.
 A weapon whose Auto score is increased enough to add RF or VRF capability bases the cost of that modification on